 3. Establishment of a Regulatory Framework to Support Economic Growth.
 Property taxation is a fundamental pillar of financing government and future economic growth.
 In this regard, First Nations may choose to establish property taxation in anticipation of future growth or to better manage their current economic activity.
 Having the regulatory framework in place assists with community planning and allows potential investors to know what the rules are before they invest.

 The purpose of the FNTC goes beyond property tax and local revenues.
-The FNTC is also about creating the legal, administrative and infrastructural framework necessary for markets to work on First Nation lands, creating a competitive First Nation investment climate, and using economic growth as the catalyst for greater First Nation self-reliance.
+The FNTC promotes and advances the legal, administrative and infrastructural framework necessary for markets to work on First Nation lands, creating a competitive First Nation investment climate, and using economic growth as the catalyst for greater First Nation self-reliance.
 Established as part of the FMA, the organization receives funding from the Government of Canada, and is governed by 10 Commissioners.
-Nine of the Commissioners are appointed by the Governor in Council, while one is appointed by the Native Law Centre, University of Saskatchewan.
-The FNTC has two offices: the Head Office located in Kamloops, BC and the National Capital Region Office located in Ottawa, ON.
+Nine of the Commissioners are appointed by the Governor in Council, and one is appointed by the Native Law Centre, University of Saskatchewan.
+The FNTC has two offices: a head office located in Kamloops, BC and an office located in Ottawa, ON.

 21st Floor, 10 Wellington Street